-As a website which supports the legalization of marijuana, it is often hard to write a negative post about this miraculous plant.
+Being a website that supports the legalization of marijuana, it is often hard to write a negative post about this miraculous plant.
 With that being said, we feel it’s important that our readers have the whole picture.

-Marijuana addiction is one of the most controversial topics to talk about when discussing the marijuana plant.
-However similar to other addictive substances, prolonged marijuana use can increase a person’s risk of withdrawal, especially for chronic users who have built up a tolerance.
+Addiction and marijuana withdrawal are two of the most controversial topics to talk about when discussing the cannabis plant.
+However, similar to other addictive substances, prolonged marijuana use can increase a person’s risk of withdrawal, especially for chronic users who have built up a tolerance.

 Why Would People Want to Stop Marijuana?

-Marijuana is one of the most commonly used substances in the United States, with over 9% of Americans engaging in use.
-Furthermore, recent studies have shown that more than 60% support cannabis legalization and more than 70% believe that the government should not intervene in state laws, especially states that have legalized marijuana for recreational or medical use.
+Marijuana is one of the most commonly used substances in the United States, with nearly one in every ten Americans engaging in use.
+Furthermore, recent studies have shown that more than 60% of Americans support cannabis legalization and more than 70% believe that the government should not intervene in state laws, especially states that have legalized marijuana for recreational or medical use.

 While marijuana is slowly coming into the light and being recognized by many professionals as a natural cure for a number of medical conditions, the way it affects each person is extremely individual.
 While it might help one person, for another, it may cause discomfort which can include; memory loss, trouble with concentration and problem solving, anxiety, distorted perception, panic attacks and problems learning.

 If you are concerned that someone around you is using abusing marijuana noticing the signs is the first step.
 Some of the common signs include:

 - Lack of Motivation